javascript-tutorial/en.javascript.info/2-ui/3-event-details/1-mouse-events-basics/article.md

 ```
 ````

-Document-relative coordinates `pageX`, `pageY` are counted from the left-upper corner of the document, not the window.
-You can read more about coordinates in the chapter <info:coordinates>.

-## Disabling selection
+## Preventing selection on mousedown

-Double mouse click has a side-effect that may be disturbing in some interfaces: it selects the text.
+Double mouse click has a side-effect that may be disturbing in some interfaces: it selects text.

 For instance, a double-click on the text below selects it in addition to our handler: